Facet Joint Injury

 The usual plain films done are an anterior/posterior view, a lateral or side view, and an oblique view.
 Sometimes these are the only x-ray diagnostics that need to be done.
 They can be done in a doctor’s office or chiropractor’s office.

 A CT scan of the spine can show a great deal more detail about the facet joint injury than can a plain film x-ray.
-The images gotten from a CT scan are cross-sectional and show fine detail of these small joints.
-It is a test that can show detail involving the vertebrae, nerves and bone so that even minor injuries to the facet joint can be seen.
+The images received from a CT scan are cross-sectional and show fine detail of these small joints.
+It is a test that can show detail involving the vertebrae, nerves, and bone so that even minor injuries to the facet joint can be seen.

 An MRI scan can be used but it doesn’t show the kind of detail of the facet joints as does the CT scan of the spine.
-It can, however, show detail of the discs so if there is a suggestion of a spinal disc injury, the MRI can detect that.
+It can, however, show the detail of the discs so if there is a suggestion of a spinal disc injury, the MRI can detect that.
 Sometimes both a CT scan and an MRI scan need to be done to identify complex spinal injuries.

 One of the best tests for facet joint injury is called the facet joint block or facet joint injection.
-Contrast x-ray dye, local anesthetic and hydrocortisone are combined in an injection that is placed directly into the joint space itself.
+Contrast x-ray dye, local anesthetic, and hydrocortisone are combined in an injection that is placed directly into the joint space itself.
 X-rays are taken to see what happens to the dye within the joint space, while the hydrocortisone takes care of any inflammation in the area.
 The local anesthetic is practically diagnostic because, if the pain goes away after the injection, the facet joint is the likely cause of the problem.Treatment of Facet Joint Injuries

 Facet joint pain can be chronic or recurring, showing up with the slightest movement in the wrong direction.
-This is why temporary relief is needed for acute flare ups and long term treatment is needed to prevent flare ups or to treat chronic pain.
+This is why temporary relief is needed for acute flare-ups and long-term treatment is needed to prevent flare-ups or to treat chronic pain.